 There are more complex types of Trusts (Irrevocable Trusts) that can protect you in these ways that are beyond the scope of this article, but you can ask your estate attorney about those Trusts if you need them.

 Downside of Trust: The downsides of putting your home in a revocable Trust are limited.
 It usually costs more to set up a Trust and file documents with the court than to create a Will.
 The amount of legal time required varies depending on the number and type of assets you have.
 Regardless of the legal fees involved, it likely will be much less than the cost of probate.

 Quick Tips for Your Trust

-When you form a trust for your home, you should include all your significant investments: bank accounts, insurance policies, retirement or investment accounts, and other home or property investments.
+When you form a Trust for your home, you should include all your significant investments: bank accounts, insurance policies, retirement or investment accounts, and other home or property investments.

 If you don’t have an estate attorney, you can start your search on the Florida Bar website, where “estate attorneys” are specifically identified.
 You also can contact Robert Coscia, Broker/Owner of Personal Realty Advisers, for referrals to several trusted estate planners.
-Robert is a Certified Probate Real Estate Specialist, and he can help with real estate sales and needs during probate, but he prefers to help you avoid probate altogether.
+Robert is a Certified Probate Real Estate Specialist who can help with real estate sales and needs during probate, but he prefers to help you avoid probate altogether.
 Contact him directly to discuss plans for protecting your home for the future: Personal Realty Advisers, by phone at 727-317-7653 (SOLD) or email at info@PRAFlorida.com.
 We look forward to hearing from you.

 Trusts are complex legal instruments.
-Nothing in this article is intended to be taken as legal advice rather;, we hope to plant the seed for you to seek legal counsel if you think this might be a tool that can benefit you.
+Nothing in this article is intended to be taken as legal advice instead, we hope to plant the seed for you to seek legal counsel if you think this might be a tool that can benefit you.